Vasectomy Reversal Success Rates

 (dependent on female fertility)

 The operating microscope and microsurgical techniques, including using a suture finer than a human hair, have enhanced vasovasostomy success rates to 98 percent if active sperm are found at the vasectomy site (vasovasostomy).
 If the sperm passage is blocked upstream closer to the testicle where sperm are produced, the more advanced vasoepididymostomy is required to bypass this blockage.
-Dr. Bastuba currently employs the state-of-the-art vasoepididymostomy technique.
+Dr. Bastuba currently employs the state-of-the-art vasoepididymostomy technique2 (Roberts et al. 2013.
+Surgical and Medical Management of Male Infertility).
 This technique is sometimes referred to as the longitudinal intussusception technique and requires two 10-0 or 11-0 sutures.
 It is by utilizing this technique that Dr. Bastuba has achieved the 90% patency rate in his vasoepididymostomy patients.
 View these inspiring fertility videos and testimonials.

 Factors Affecting the Likelihood for Success